Last updated on January 8th, 2015 at 05:59 pm

 6. Who am I helping with my dream?

-Will your dream contribute and make the world a better place?
+Will your dream contribute to making the world a better place?
 How are you helping someone else?
 How does what you do change people for the better?
 Who (besides you) will benefit from your dream?

 How do you make your dream about them instead of you?